-6.2 Idea and Concept Generation
+4.2 Idea and Concept Generation

-The product design process begins with brainstorming ideas for new products or changes to existing products and systematically screening them.
-This initial stage is characterized by searching for a gap between the needs and wants of the consumer and what is available in the marketplace, and determining possible ways to fill that gap.
-As part of the product development team, human factors specialists identify the range of end users of the product and the user requirements that are essential for the product to be useful and usable.
+This stage is characterized by identifying a gap between the needs & wants of the consumer, and what is available in the marketplace, then determining possible ways to fill that gap.
+Human factors specialists can help identify the users of the product and requirements that are essential for a product to be useful and usable.
 During the concept-generation stage, ideas are translated into design concepts.
 Devising multiple preliminary designs allows the product development team to compare, select, and build on alternative design concepts.

-Idea and concept generation can involve likely end users of the product.
-This is known as a "participatory design approach", which has taken advantage of the technology to collect user input.
-Users who are involved in this process should have capabilities, characteristics, and experience that reflect the range of users for whom the product is being designed.
-User involvement should be active, whether by participating in design, acting as a source of relevant data, or evaluating solutions.
+Consider a "participatory design" approach that involves the likely end users of the product.
+Make sure that users who are involved in this process have capabilities, characteristics, and experience that reflect the range of users for whom the product is being designed.
+Actively involve users whether by participating in design, acting as a source of relevant data, or evaluating solutions.
 The nature and frequency of this involvement can vary throughout the product design process, depending on the nature of the product.
 The effectiveness of user involvement increases as the interaction with the design team increases.
-The opportunity for future consumers to have a direct influence on the design as it emerges can increase user acceptance and user commitment to the brand.

-Human Factors Activities in Idea and Concept Generation Stage
+Summary of Human Factors Activities in Idea and Concept Generation Stage

-- I. Identify potential users of the product. - II.
+- 1. Identify potential users of the product. - 2.
 Determine user needs.
 Analyze competing products and search for a gap between what consumers want and what is available in the marketplace.